 Consumers Like Today’s New Retail Food Formats

 Trader Joe's and Whole Foods have created grocerant niche fresh foods with distinctive offerings.
-More important each is leading with innovative products and package size that create value and have positioned each chain as a for meal components customized and personalized for immediate consumption or mix and matched for a meal time at home.
+More important each is leading with innovative products and package size that create value and have positioned each chain as a food shopping destination for meal components customized and personalized for immediate consumption or mix and matched for a meal time at home.
 In short they are stealing your customers.

 Consumer’s believe that Walgreens fresh prepared food is restaurant quality.
 They know it is priced less than Panera Bread, or Corner Bakery cafe.
 Both Panera Bread and Corner Bakery Cafe thrive in urban locations.
 Walgreens is now growing price, quality, and speed of service advantages over legacy retailers.
 Legacy restaurant chains must reconsider the speed at which they evolve and adapt or non-traditional outlets will capture profits margins as well.